akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 ## Publish a single product

 To publish a product:
-1. Open a product edit form
+1. Open a product form
 1. Click on the "..." in the top right corner of the screen
-1. Select "Publish this version” in the dropdown
+1. Select `Publish this version` in the dropdown

 The current version is published.
 In the “History” tab, the published version is indicated by a blue «P» label as shown below:

 ![image](../img/dummy.png)

-If you click on «More» to open the complete History page, the Published version will have the Published label, as shown below:
+If you click on `More` to open the complete History page, the Published version will have the Published label, as shown below:

 ![image](../img/dummy.png)